ivmfnal/metacat/docs/concepts.rst

 Namespace is a named entity, which provides the mechanism to avoid name clashes.
 Files, datasets and named queries are uniquely identified by their namespace, name combination.
 Namespace is very close equivalent to Rucio scope.

-Another function of a namespace is object ownership.
+Another function of a namespace is object :ref:`ownership <ownership>`.

 File
 ----